 Students unable to take final examinations due to illness or emergency should (1) notify the instructor and (2) request a make-up examination at the earliest possible time.

-Registration takes place eight weeks after the beginning of the semester, by class year.
+Registration takes place nine weeks after the beginning of the semester, by class year.
 All continuing students are expected to preregister with their advisors, and to register on the dates specified in the University Calendar.
 All Veteran/Service Member students, or dependents using Veterans Education benefits, are eligible for priority enrollment, and are allowed to register for classes at the beginning of each registration period along with all Seniors.
 Preregistration with academic advisors should be scheduled in advance of the scheduled registration period.
 The master schedule is available online before preregistration dates begin.

 Adding a Class

 Only students with a grade point average of 3.00 or students demonstrating special need will be allowed to register for a credit overload.
 A credit overload shall be interpreted as credits carried in excess of those required by the student's particular curriculum.
 Approval must be granted by the student's advisor and one of the Dean(s) of Student Affairs.
 Additional charges will be applied.

 GPA Adjustment Policy